Europe vows to fight for reform despite Blatter's win

 "I am proud that UEFA has defended and supported a movement for change at FIFA," Platini said.

-"Change in my opinion is crucial if this organization is to regain its credibility.
+"Change in my opinion is crucial if this organisation is to regain its credibility.

 "I congratulate my friend Prince Ali for his admirable campaign and I take the opportunity to thank all the national associations who supported him."